Dimev/Flowerbot/README.md

 # How to use
-The bot needs python 3.5 or higher to work. in your command line, open the main.py file using python, the script will then accept your input. type bye or exit to stop the conversation (bot does not exit automatically)
+The bot needs python 3.5 or higher to work.
+In your command line, open the main.py file using python, the script will then accept your input.
+Type bye or exit to stop the conversation (bot does not exit automatically).

 # How it works
 Behind the scenes, flowerbot is a simple state machine, that keeps track of where in the process of ordering it is.